shinyonfire/sof-auth-example/README.md

 4. Click the "Web Setup" button (top right in above screenshot) and copy your project's "apiKey", "authDomain", and "projectId" into the object defined in line 3 of the file "www/sof-auth.js"
 5. Run the Shiny app

+## Adding authorization after authentication

+This capability has been added to the csv-authorization branch of the repo.

+Using this implementation enables authorization for specific users after the e-mail firebase authentication step.
+The app blocks users which are authenticated but are not authorized, i.e., only users which their e-mail appears in the file `authorized_users.csv` are allowd to access the app.
+Unauthorized users will see an error message _You are not authorized to use this app_ (file `not-authorized.R` in /sof-auth directory).

+Edit/add emails to the file `authorized_users.csv` to authorize users.
+Note that authorized users will still need to go through the firebase registration process.